Kentico/xperience-by-kentico-shopify/README.md

   }
 }
 ```
-2. Add library to the application services
+3. Add library to the application services
 ```csharp
 // Program.cs

 // Registers Shopify services
 builder.Services.RegisterShopifyServices(builder.Configuration);
 ```
-3. Enable session state for the application
+4. Enable session state for the application
 ```csharp
 // Program.cs

 // Enable session state for appliation app.UseSession();
 ```
-4. Restore CI repository files to database (reusable content types, custom activities).
+5. Restore CI repository files to database (reusable content types, custom activities).
 CI files are located in  `.\examples\DancingGoat-Shopify\App_Data\CIRepository\`  and copy these files to your application.
 ```powershell
 dotnet run --no-build --kxp-ci-restore
 ```
-5. Copy product listing widget from Dancing Goat example project to your project.
+6. Copy product listing widget from Dancing Goat example project to your project.
 Sample widget is located in  [here](https://github.com/Kentico/xperience-by-kentico-shopify/blob/feat/XbyK_Shopify_integration/examples/DancingGoat-Shopify/Components/Widgets/Shopify/ProductListWidget).
-6. Start your livesite
+7. Start your livesite
-7. If `CMSShopifyConfig` is not filled in the step 1, go to Shopify configuration module in Xperience by Kentico admin page and fill the credentials.
+8. If `CMSShopifyConfig` is not filled in the step 2, go to Shopify configuration module in Xperience by Kentico admin page and fill the credentials.
 Note that this method should only be used for development purposes.
 It is recommended to fill in the credentials using User Secrets, as shown in Step 1.
-8. Add currency formats in the Shopify configuration module.
+9. Add currency formats in the Shopify configuration module.
 It is recommended to use [custom numberic format strings](https://learn.microsoft.com/en-us/dotnet/standard/base-types/custom-numeric-format-strings).
 ## Full Instructions

 View the [Usage Guide](./docs/Usage-Guide.md) for more detailed instructions.

 ## Codebase overview
-Repository contains solution with Xperience By Kentico integration to Shopify.
-It shows the connection to the Shopify headless API and shows the implementation of a simple e-shop on XByK (extended Dancing Goat sample site).
+Repository contains solution with Xperience by Kentico integration to Shopify.
+It shows the connection to the Shopify headless API and shows the implementation of a simple e-shop on Xperience by Kentico (extended Dancing Goat sample site).
 The solution consists of these parts:
 - Kentico.Xperience.Shopify - class library that contains all services necessary for this integration.
 - Kentico.Xperience.Shopify.Rcl - razor class library for selector components(used in standalone product listing widget).
 - DancingGoat - Sample Dancing Goat site.